 Many people think that cosmetic surgery is just for women.
 In fact, 9 percent of cosmetic surgeries performed in the United States in 2012 were done on male patients.
 This represented 1.3 million procedures, which was up by 5 percent from 2011.
 Interestingly, although women made up 91 percent of all cosmetic surgeries performed in the United States for 2012, the growth rate from 2011 was also 5 percent.
-However you look at it, there is no question that the number of men opting for cosmetic surgery is growing at a fast pace.
+However, you look at it; there is no question that the number of men opting for cosmetic surgery is growing fast.
 Furthermore, it may be surprising that the most popular cosmetic surgery for men is a rhinoplasty (nose job).
 In 2012, 62,000 men underwent rhinoplasties, which represented a 1 percent increase from 2011.

 Why Do Men Undergo Rhinoplasty Procedures?

 Despite what many people may think, men often want rhinoplasty for the same reasons as women.
 They want to improve the look of their nose.
 This may involve removing any humps on the nose or correcting for a droopy nasal tip.
 It may also include correcting a flat or bulbous nasal tip.
 Men who have nasal deformities may also have functional difficulties, including excessive snoring or difficulty breathing.
 A correction to the nose can often alleviate these problems.
 Finally, men may have suffered an injury, such as a broken nose.